 If you have questions or concerns about your trash hauling services, contact your trash hauler.
 If you wish to file a complaint with use about your trash hauler, call or email us.

 Non-profit groups who wish to solicit funds in the community must register with the Township Clerk’s Office.
-Per Ordinance 95, all other solicitors must apply for a permit ($35 application fee for first 30 days and $15 for each additional 30 day period).
+Per Ordinance 95, all other solicitors must apply for a permit ($35 application fee for 90 days).
 Solicitors are allowed to go door-to-door between the hours of 11:00 a.m. and 1/2 hour before sunset in Orion Township.
 Click here for an application form.

 Neighborhood Block Parties

 If you wish to close streets or roads for a neighborhood block party, you must submit an application to the Township Clerk’s office at least six (6) weeks prior to the requested date in order to obtain the necessary permit from the Road Commission for Oakland County.
 Click here for the application form.

 Trespassing onto private property without permission of the property owner is prohibited.
 This also includes the use of off-road vehicles.
 These acts are also violations of State law.
 Please refer to Ordinance 49 for more information.
 Per Ordinance 49, property owners can apply for a “No Trespass” permit to be posted on their property.
 The permit application fee is $25, with an annual renewal fee of $10.
 The Clerk’s Office will provide up to seven signs as part of the original application fee.
 Click here for application form.

 Requests for Information

 Copies of single sets of minutes, ordinances, or a copy of the current year’s budget are available at no charge at the Clerk’s Office..
 To view the budget online, click here.
 To see fees for other documents, click here for the Schedule of Fees.